Admission rules for schools and academies

 To meet this criterion adopted children must be looked after by an English or Welsh local authority or have been adopted after 30 December 2005 when the Adoption and Children Act 2002 came into force.

-In addition to an application being made through the appropriate local authority co-ordinated process, Voluntary aided schools require completion of their supplementary form.
+In addition to an application being made through the appropriate local authority co-ordinated process, Faith schools require completion of their supplementary form.
 Proof of church membership and/or church attendance by the family and the looked after (or previously looked after) child must be provided.

 Home to school proximity measurements